sanskrit/raw_etexts_english/blogs/manasataramgini/2013-01-02_a-case-report-in-bhutavidya.md

 +++
-title = "A case report inxa0bhUtavidyA"
+title = "A case report in bhUtavidyA"

 +++
 S has a remarkable collection of tales concerning her observations at